What a Changing Federal Reserve Means for Your Money

 What happens to interest rates if the Fed loses independence?

 If a politically controlled Fed cuts interest rates in response to presidential pressure while inflation is still above target, the short-term nominal rate falls but long-term bond yields typically rise — because bond investors demand higher inflation compensation when they no longer trust that monetary policy will control prices.
-This is the paradox of politically motivated rate cuts: they may briefly reduce short-term borrowing costs while simultaneously raising long-term mortgage rates, corporate borrowing costs, and government debt servicing costs — producing worse economic outcomes than the independent Fed they replaced.
-Turkey experienced this exact dynamic in 2021 when political pressure forced rate cuts amid inflation, sending long-term borrowing costs sharply higher.
+This is the paradox of externally motivated rate cuts: they may briefly reduce short-term borrowing costs while simultaneously raising long-term mortgage rates, corporate borrowing costs, and government debt servicing costs — producing worse economic outcomes than the independent Fed they replaced.
+Turkey experienced this exact dynamic in 2021 when policy uncertainty forced rate cuts amid inflation, sending long-term borrowing costs sharply higher.

 Panic selling on a single political event is almost never the right financial response — and it is especially wrong in the current context where the legal situation is uncertain and markets may react with a sharp selloff followed by a recovery once legal challenges clarify the situation.
 The right approach is to ensure your portfolio is not overexposed to any single scenario before the event occurs.
 If your portfolio is appropriately diversified with some inflation protection, adequate liquidity, and no excessive concentration in interest-rate-sensitive assets, you do not need to make dramatic changes based on this political development.
 If you make significant moves in response to the initial news, you risk selling at the bottom of a panic and missing the recovery — the same mistake that destroys returns in every market crisis.